-Click below to read all past Annual Reports
+Click to download PDF and scroll below to read all past Annual Reports

 The NC Justice Center has existed in its current form—after growing out of Legal Services in the 1980s—for over 20 years.
 We have worked alongside and for countless individuals during this time.
 Our partners know what work we do, as do our donors, clients, and individuals who receive our emails and read stories on NC Policy Watch.
 But it can be confusing for someone who’s just getting to know what we’re about.